 - DuckDuckGo: 0.16%

-Unlike many other markets where one company dominates the entire search engine industry, Google and Yahoo! are both popular among Japanese internet users.
-The core difference between the two search engine companies lies in their individual goals around creating a positive user experience.
+Unlike most other markets where a single platform generally dominates the entire search engine scene (usually above 90%), Google and Yahoo!
+Japan are both popular among Japanese internet users.

 - Google’s mission is “to organize the world’s information and make it universally accessible and useful”